kubernetes/kubernetes/docs/proposals/propagation.md

 volume.
-Swift is designed such that drives can be mounted and unmounted at any time (most importantly to hot-swap failed drives) and the services can keep running, but if the services run in a slave mount namespace, they won't see the mounts/unmounts performed on the host mount namespace until the containers are restarted.
+Swift is designed such that drives can be mounted and unmounted at any time (most importantly to hot-swap failed drives) and the services can keep running, but if the services run in a private mount namespace, they won't see the mounts/unmounts performed on the host mount namespace until the containers are restarted.
-The shared mount namespace is the correct solution for this AFAICS.
+The slave mount namespace is the correct solution for this AFAICS.
 Until this becomes available in k8s, we will have to have operations restart containers manually based on monitoring alerts.